Eyebrows Losing Hair: Causes and Ingredients to Help Growth

 “The raising of an eyebrow, how you do it, when you look, how you look.
 All of those things are physical.” – Chevy Chase

-Natural Ingredients to Remedy Eyebrows Losing Hair?
+Natural Ingredients to Look for When Your Eyebrows are Losing Hair

 Castor Oil: While the average human hair follicle grows just over a centimeter a month, some claim anecdotally that using castor oil once a month can spur growth three to five times the normal rate.
 Castor oil is rich in ricinoleic acid—a type of fatty acid found to fight inflammation.
 When applied to the scalp or lash line, it's purported to enhance the health of the hair follicles and, in turn, promotes hair growth (as well as protect against hair loss).